Our bottom line

 Creating your investment plan is a walk in the park.
 You just select your appetite for risk, which ranges from cautious to adventurous.
 You’re able to then decide if you want to use an original or ethical theme for your funds.
 Simple as that.

-Being able to open an account with a small deposit or a small monthly investment means that their services are really accessible.
-Even if investing is just something you want to dip your toes in, they let you start off small and then progress things if you want too.
+Being able to open a Wealthify stocks and shares ISA with a small deposit or a small monthly investment makes it easy to dip your toes into the world of investing and then progress to larger amounts if you want.
 This low barrier to entry is fantastic for people who are just learning or are keen to give investing a try.
 Backing from Aviva also gives added peace of mind that your investments are in good hands.

-Setting up an account is clear with easy-to-follow steps.
-Although everything on the surface is nice and sleek, it’s also no headache to dig deeper on their website and find more information if you need it.
+Setting up a stocks and shares ISA account looked straightforward, with easy-to-follow steps.
+Although everything on the surface looks nice and sleek, it’s also no headache to dig deeper on their website and find more information if you need it.